The fabulous story of the Fidelutza bean

 Take note that the Romanian translation of bean is Faseolea.
 Not having understood the old man very well, I named the bean as best I could according to the pronunciation, at a time when Google translate didn't really exist.
 I would like to apologize to the Romanian nation for the incorrect spelling.

 (1)This action is called violation of property rights.
-It was carried out through widespread nationalization without compensation and a systematic confiscation of the properties of citizens considered "enemies of the socialist order" (socialist dușmani ai orânduirii), either because of their past activity, or simply because of their origin. social so-called “bourgeoise-latifundaire» (clasa burghezo-moșierească) of their ancestors.
+It was carried out through widespread nationalization without compensation and a systematic confiscation of the properties of citizens considered "enemies of the socialist order" (socialist dușmani ai orânduirii), either because of their past activity, or simply because of their origin. social so-called “bourgeoise-latifundiaire» (clasa burghezo-moșierească) of their ancestors.

 Sign in to leave a comment